ThatCrispyToast/quick-bangs/README.md

 > All configuration occurs in index.html directly.

 **Default Search Engine**: If no bangs are specified, this engine is used.
 **Quicker Bangs**: A series of key-value pairs (bang->search_engine) defining custom bangs.
-These are also fetched before the massive Kagi bang list, so commonly used bangs can be placed here for faster resolution.
+These are also fetched before the massive Kagi bang list, so commonly used bangs can be placed here for (slightly) faster resolution.

 ## Installation